UPDATED ON 3/24/18

 As people take notice of cannabis events like the NJ Cannabis Symposium Series popping up in NJ, geared toward preparing business owners who want to participate, we continue to get reactions of surprise and questions of, “isn’t it a little early to be planning for this?”

-And if you thought yes, you’re likely already behind.
+No. And if you thought “yes,” you may already be behind.

 New industry participants stand the best chance to compete with multi-state license holders by starting early.
 Here’s why:

 The cannabis industry is a well-developed, albeit segmented, industry with hundreds of thousands of individuals involved on a daily basis, generating some $7BN in annual revenue.
 There are companies that have footprints in as many as 13 states; and it’s not just one company – there are no fewer than 17 companies with at least one location in 2 or more states.